Ames: Master Fishing Rod Maker

 “He can fish, says Pete.
 He has a gift.
 He won the party boat pool — everyone chips in money, $3 or so.
 The person who catches the heaviest fish that day wins.
 I would never bet against that kid anyday.
 The first eight times he won the pool every time.
 It’s scary.
 Last time he was sitting in a boat cabin and he came out, drops his line overboard and not a minute later pulls up the biggest flounder.
 He goes back inside.
 And he won the pool.
 I have no explanation for it.”

-Pete was one of the participants in the Smithsonian’s Folklife Festival in 2004 and he and his son both participate in Long Island Traditions’ arts-in-education programs.
-Given the talents of these two, we can expect to see the tradition continue far into the future.
+Pete was one of the participants in the Smithsonian’s Folklife Festival in 2004 and he and his son participated in Long Island Traditions’ arts-in-education programs.
+Pete Ames died in November 2015.